MikaelSlevinsky/FastTransforms/README.md

 brew install libomp fftw mpfr
 make CC=clang FT_USE_APPLEBLAS=1
 ```
-On macOS, the OpenBLAS dependency is optional in light of the vecLib framework, though on macOS 10.14 and above, one must locate the headers in the software development kit.
+On macOS, the OpenBLAS dependency is optional in light of the vecLib framework.
+It is also important to have `export SDKROOT="/Library/Developer/CommandLineTools/SDKs/MacOSX.sdk"` defined in your environment.
 In case the library is compiled with vecLib, then the environment variable `VECLIB_MAXIMUM_THREADS` partially controls the multithreading.

 ### Linux